fafardg/GF-Graphics-Final/README.md

  same time.
 If your spaceship contacts a rock, the screen will turn red and the game is over.
 You must use the Escape key to quit the game.
 #Program details (for graders) #
-The polymorphism all occurs in the fallingstuff parent class, and the assorted sized rock subclasses.
+The polymorphism all occurs in the falling_stuff parent class, and the assorted sized rock subclasses.